jonhayjr/travel-journal-react/README.md

 # Travel Journal

 This is an app that display travel details.
-This is a project from Scrimba Frontend Developer Career Path was built using React.
+This is a project from Scrimba's Frontend Developer Career Path was built using React.

 Click [here](https://travel-app-lowercase.herokuapp.com/) for a preview.